Jithin-Garapati/outreach-hub/README.md

 ## 📝 Using the Application

-### Step 1: Prepare Your CSV
+### Step 1: Prepare Your File

-Export from Salesforce with these fields:
+Export from Salesforce (CSV or Excel) with these fields:
 - `FirstName`
 - `LastName`
 - `Email`